-- The fluid assumed (based on records provided) to have leaked from the cable is a mixture of LAB and a mineral oil based cable fluid; - The geology beneath the site is assumed to comprise approximately 2 m of made ground underlain by clay up to a depth of 8 m bgl.
-Limestone bedrock is assumed to be present at a depth of approximately 8 m bgl; - Groundwater is assumed to be present at relatively shallow depths within the made ground; - It is assumed that the Grand Canal adjacent to the site is lined with an impermeable material such as clay, as was commonly used from the 1700s to early 20th Century to prevent leakage from the canal and thus loss of water level restricting navigation; - It is assumed that the drainage channel adjacent to the site is not lined and is in hydraulic continuity with groundwater beneath the site; - It is assumed that there is direct connection between the site and the Grand Canal due to the presence of the drainage channel discharging to the Grand Canal. - Other below ground utilities including mains water are assumed to be present in the vicinity of the site; and - It is assumed that industrial/commercial buildings adjacent to the site have no basements.
+- The fluid assumed (based on records provided) to have leaked from the cable is a mixture of LAB and a mineral oil based cable fluid.
+As no mineral oil was detected during surface water and sediment sampling, the potential for mineral oil to be present around the leak location is considered a conservative approach; - The geology beneath the site is assumed to comprise approximately 2 m of made ground underlain by clay up to a depth of 8 m bgl.
+Limestone bedrock (classified as a locally important aquifer) is assumed to be present at a depth of approximately 8 m bgl; - Perched groundwater is assumed to be present at relatively shallow depths within the made ground.
+Situations could occur where groundwater within the made ground is in continuity with groundwater in the bedrock aquifer (e.g. where there is a minimal thickness of low permeability clay present between the two strata); - It is assumed that the Grand Canal adjacent to the site is lined with an impermeable material such as clay, as was commonly used from the 1700s to early 20th Century to prevent leakage from the canal and thus loss of water level restricting navigation; - It is assumed that the drain adjacent to the site is not lined and is in hydraulic continuity with groundwater beneath the site; - It is assumed that there is direct connection between the site and the Grand Canal due to the presence of the drain discharging to the Grand Canal; - Other below ground utilities including mains water are assumed to be present in the vicinity of the site; and - It is assumed that industrial/commercial buildings adjacent to the site have no basements.